The power of the flower

 Preparing flower medicines is a holy process for me and has become one of the many practices I use to connect to the more-than-human world.
-I usually wait until I am ‘called’ by a particular flower (I also work with tree, stone and even fungi essences and the process of making them is very similar).
+I usually wait until I am ‘called’ by a particular flower (I also work with tree, stone and fungi essences and the process is somewhat similar for all).
 Sometimes they visit me in dreams, sometimes they are gifted to me, and sometimes I am stopped in my tracks and pulled into an altered state for a timeless moment by the presence of the flower.
 I then collect suitable water, ideally spring water or rainwater and then head out to romance the flower in question.

 Sitting next to the flower, I bring myself into a quiet state and then begin to feel into it, asking for its medicine and communicating my intentions through prayer, song, imaginal visioning, and feeling.
 If I feel an intuitive ‘yes’ then I sing to it as an offering of my gratitude and love.
-My songs are generally not learned but spontaneous responses to what I am experiencing in the moment- sometimes in a language I know and sometimes in the tongues of the spirits.
+My songs are generally not learned but spontaneous responses to what I am experiencing in the moment.
 Sometimes I sing for a long time and we enter into a trance together and sometimes it is just a short song in gratitude.